JohnLeber/3DMM-Face-Sample/README.md

 # 3DMM-Face-Sample

 >**Note**: The purpose of this project was to help me understand what 3D Morphable Models (3DMM) are and how they are used with face reconstruction DNNs.
-While it can be used to create a 3DMM of a human face, it is unlikely it will be a substitute for a production quality 3DMM that would be useful in a research or commercial use.
+While it can be used to create a 3DMM of a human face, it is unlikely that the approach used will result a production quality 3DMM that would be useful for research or commercial use.
 Consider what follows to be of education value only.

 ![alt text](https://github.com/nodecomplete/3DMM-Face-Sample/blob/master/FaceMorph/Faces.jpg)